jayasai2993/Virtual-Text-to-Speech-Friend/README.md

 Adjustable Speech Rate: Configured to speak at a set rate for better listening experience.
 Continuous Interaction: Keeps listening to user inputs and responds until instructed to exit.
 Exit Control: Typing "bye" triggers a friendly farewell message and ends the program.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.